Iconic New Jersey Foods

 Try one here: White Rose Diner, 1301 E. Elizabeth Ave., Linden, NJ

 Salt Water Taffy

 Have you ever wondered: what is salt water taffy?
-Well, it’s mostly a mix of sugar, cornstarch and corn syrup (no, salt water taffy ingredients do not actually include salt water), and in New Jersey, it’s been a longtime tradition along the boardwalks.
-Choose from traditional flavors like chocolate and vanilla, or go for something wild like bubblegum, blue raspberry or molasses mint.
+Well, it’s mostly a mix of sugar, cornstarch and corn syrup—no, the ingredients do not actually include salt water—and in New Jersey, it’s been a longtime tradition along the boardwalks.
+It got its name after an Atlantic City candy shop owner’s taffy was soaked in salt water during a flood.
+Choose from traditional flavors like chocolate, vanilla, strawberry and peanut butter, or go for something wild like white cranberry, spicy pumpkin, mango and sea salt caramel.

-Try some here: Shriver’s, 9th Street and Boardwalk, Ocean City, NJ
+Try some here: Shriver’s, E. 9th Street and Boardwalk, Ocean City, NJ

-Home to both the second- and oldest-operating tomato pie restaurants in the country, Trenton is the place to have a slice.
-Here, the pizza is built a bit differently: first comes the thinly stretched dough, followed by crushed garlic, then grated mozzarella, followed by the tomato sauce (made from imported Italian tomatoes) and toppings.
+Home to two of the most renowned tomato pie restaurants, the Trenton region is a great place to have a slice.
+Here, the pizza is built a bit differently: first comes the thinly stretched dough, followed by crushed garlic, then grated mozzarella, followed by tomato sauce (made from imported Italian tomatoes) and toppings.